Bizmex/risper/SECURITY.md

-# Our Security Policy
+# Reporting Security Issues

+The Bizmex team and community take security vulnerabilities seriously.
+We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 ## Reporting a Vulnerability

-Please **do not** create GitHub issues for security issues.
+**Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

 Instead, report responsibly by contacting us directly.

+We will keep you informed of the progress towards a fix and full announcement afterwards, and may ask for additional information or guidance.

 Please note that we will not initiate a law enforcement investigation or any lawsuit against you for the content of the report.

 ## Sensitive and Personal information
-Never attempt to access sensitive or personal data.
+**Never** attempt to access sensitive or personal data.
 If you obtain sensitive or personal information during your security research, follow these steps:

 ‒ **STOP** your research or actions that involve sensitive or personal information immediately